 During a meeting, it’s best to have participants share their video while talking.
 This helps foster that team environment even though everyone is in different locations.

-Microsoft is currently rolling out a feature that will allow 9 participants to show on screen at a time, which is a big leap from the current display of 4.
+Microsoft just announced a feature that will allow 49 participants to show on screen at a time (matching Zoom’s limit), which is a huge leap from recently rolled out display of 9.

 5. Use a Filtered Background to Minimize Distractions